e-conomic/client-side-application-course/README.md

 Direct any questions to our developer Morten at mha@e-conomic.com.
 The classes will weekly on day and time yet to be determined.
 Last course day will be around 1st of June, or before end of semesters at the universities..

 ## Prerequisites
 This course will not cover the basics of programming and computer science.
 Before attending this course you must have some programming experience.
-In particualar, you should have touched upon developing web based applications.
+In particualar, you should have touched upon developing client-side applications.
+You should be comfortable with javascript.

 Furthermore, as you will be working together with other students, you must have some basic knowledge of working with revision control software.
 At e-conomic we use Git, and we strongly urge you to do so too.
 While we will gladly help you, there will be no lessons on Git.